 Chances are you imagine a tropical land full of natural beauty and national parks.
 You think of exotic wildlife, waterfalls, and volcanoes.
 You remember Costa Rica is the original home of ecotourism.
-And there’s adventure too.
-Such as rafting, zip lining, and many other activities to sink your teeth into.
+And there’s an adventure too.
+Such as rafting, zip-lining, and many other activities to sink your teeth into.

 But where are the best places to visit in Costa Rica?
 If you only had a short time, where would you go?
 In a country full of incredible sites, which ones are unmissable that a traveller should experience?
 Here are 10 top and unmissable places to visit in Costa Rica.

 Arenal is a perfect cone-shaped volcano.
 It’s still active, with its last major eruption in 1968 and some smaller eruptions since.
 But it’s not only the volcano itself that makes this part of Costa Rica unmissable, as this region of Costa Rica is the adventure capital of Central America.